 - 7. Students who have learning and/or physical disabilities are supported by the Learning Support department and/or SENDCO and an individual education plan is created.
+Resources are allocated to students according to their needs which enables them to increase their access to the curriculum.

+- 8. Resources available to students are:

+- specialist teachers who work with students in small groups

+- Learning Support Assistants who can support with in-class note taking; and/or by reading text

+- support in examinations with LSAs reading and scribing; extra time allocation

+- accommodation for examinations carefully considered to provide maximum support

+- laptops

-Resources are allocated to students according to their needs which enables them to increase their access to the curriculum. - 8.
-Resources available to students are: - specialist teachers who work with students in small groups - learning Support Assistants who can support with in-class note taking; and/or by reading text - support in examinations with LSAs reading and scribing; extra time allocation - accommodation for examinations carefully considered to provide maximum support - laptops - large print texts - specialist teacher to work with students where English is a second language - reading Recovery groups - 9.
-The needs of those students with mental health conditions are carefully considered by the Learning Support and pastoral care teams.
+- large print texts

+- specialist teachers to work with students where English is a second language

+- reading Recovery groups

+- 9. The needs of those students with mental health conditions are carefully considered by the Learning Support and pastoral care teams.
 It is recognised that students may struggle with remaining in the classroom in certain situations and students have time-out cards to take a break from teaching and learning.
-Provision is made available to students to meet with counsellors from Renew, Sycamore House, Emotional Wellbeing and Mental Health (EWMH).

 - 10. There is provision for children with disabilities to participate in activities:

 - school library

-- games Club
+- games club

 - sports activities

-- learning Support
+- learning support

 - homework Helpline at lunchtimes

-- homework Clubs after school in Learning Support department

-- before and after school provision

-- extra-curricular clubs

-- 11. Students with disabilities are able to participate in all aspects of life in our schools and achieve both socially and academically.
+- homework clubs after school in Learning Support department - before and after school provision - extra-curricular clubs - 11.
+Students with disabilities are able to participate in all aspects of life in our schools and achieve both socially and academically.
 Students are able to attend school trips through being supported by a Learning Support Assistant.
-Students are able to attend all extra curricular activities/events.
+Students are able to attend all extracurricular activities/events.